Renaissance: Investigating the Pretraining of Vision-Language Encoders: Renaissance: A Versatile Vision-Language Modeling Framework

 \item Image-text matching is a binary task where the model is presented with an image-text pair and must determine if the text actually describes the image.
 Positive pairs are simply the original pairings from the chosen datasets; for negative pairs a sentence is paired with a randomly chosen image from the dataset.
 This task is much like, and was inspired by, the next sentence prediction task that was also used in training BERT. \end{itemize}

-At the time of this writing, Renaissance currently supports four different multimodal datasets for pretraing.
-These four are Visual Genome \cite{krishna2017visual}, MSCOCO \cite{lin2014microsoft}, Conceptual Captions \cite{sharma-etal-2018-conceptual} and SBU Captions dataset \cite{ordonez2011im2text}.
-These can also be used by themselves or in any combination for pretraining models.
+At the time of this writing, Renaissance currently supports four different multimodal datasets for pretraining.
+These four are Visual Genome \citep{krishna2017visual}, MSCOCO \citep{lin2014microsoft}, Conceptual Captions \citep{sharma-etal-2018-conceptual} and SBU Captions dataset \citep{ordonez2011im2text}.
+They can also be used by themselves or in any combination for pretraining models.
+These four datasets are commonly used in the pretraining of VL models.